AlecBrooks/linked-blog-starter-md/publish/Post 1.md

 ---
 title: "Post 1"
-excerpt: "This is my forst blog post"
+excerpt: "This is my first blog post"
 ---

 This is  post